 Who Was David Bowie?

-David Bowie was born in South London's Brixton neighborhood on January 8, 1947.
-His first hit was the song "Space Oddity" in 1969.
+Rock star David Bowie's first hit was the song "Space Oddity" in 1969.
 The original pop chameleon, Bowie became a fantastical sci-fi character for his breakout Ziggy Stardust album.
 He later co-wrote "Fame" with Carlos Alomar and John Lennon, which became his first American No. 1 single in 1975.
 An accomplished actor, Bowie starred in The Man Who Fell to Earth in 1976.
 He was inducted into the Rock and Roll Hall of Fame in 1996.
 Shortly after releasing his final album, Bowie died from cancer on January 10, 2016.

 Known as a musical chameleon for his ever-changing appearance and sound, David Bowie was born David Robert Jones in Brixton, South London, England, on January 8, 1947.

-David showed an interest in music from an early age and began playing the saxophone at age 13.
-He was greatly influenced by his half-brother Terry, who was nine years older and exposed young David to the worlds of rock music and beat literature.
+Bowie showed an interest in music from an early age and began playing the saxophone at age 13.
+He was greatly influenced by his half-brother Terry, who was nine years older and exposed the young Bowie to the worlds of rock music and beat literature.

 Eventually, Bowie went out on his own.
 But after recording an unsuccessful solo album, Bowie exited the music world for a temporary period.
 Like so much of his later life, these few years proved to be incredibly experimental for the young artist.
 For several weeks in 1967 he lived at a Buddhist monastery in Scotland.
 Bowie later started his own mime troupe called Feathers.

 Around this time he also met the American-born Angela Barnett.
 The two married on March 20, 1970, and had one son together, whom they nicknamed "Zowie," in 1971, before divorcing in 1980.
 He is now known by his birth name, Duncan Jones.